iquasere/annotation_paper/README.md

 ## Publication

-This paper is still not published.
+This paper has been published in Structural and Computational Biotechnology Journal: https://www.sciencedirect.com/science/article/pii/S2001037022001179